chililisoup/WorldManager/README.md

 The main command is `/worldmanager`.
 It has a shorter alias `/wm`.

 - `/wm` opens an overview gui of all custom worlds that have been created through this mod
-- `/wm tp <id>` teleports you to the specified world using vanilla spawnpoint logic
 - `/wm delete <id>` deletes the specified world, kicking all players that are currently in it

 ### Create